LooninS/OverTheWire-Devlog/bandit4-5.md

 bandit4@bandit:~$ ls inhere
 -file00  -file01  -file02  -file03  -file04  -file05  -file06  -file07	-file08  -file09
 ```
-We can simply `cat` eaach file one-by-one but that's a brute force solution.
-So, what else can we do?
+I can simply `cat` eaach file one-by-one but that's a brute force solution.
+So, what else can I do?
-We also know that the file is human-readable i.e. a text file.
+I also know that the file is human-readable i.e. a text file.
 We can use the `file` command to check the filetype of each file.
 ```bash
 bandit4@bandit:~$ file inhere/-file00
 inhere/-file00: PGP Secret Sub-key -
 ```
-We can also perform the operation recursively.
+I can also perform the operation recursively.
 ```bash
 bandit4@bandit:~$ file inhere/*
 inhere/-file00: PGP Secret Sub-key -